 Many women are able to keep their hot flashes under control with a few simple tips.

-- Only wear breathable clothing.
+- Wear breathable clothing.
 Be cautious of 100% cotton because while it absorbs the water from your body, it drenches the material

 - Dress in layers that can be easily peeled off as needed